research-software-collaborations/research-software-collaborations.github.io/pages/about/code-of-conduct.md

 title: Code of Conduct
 ---

-# IRIS-HEP Code Of Conduct
+# Code Of Conduct

-{% include figure.html
-  file="/assets/images/iris-hep-team-2018-uchicago.jpg"
-  alt="Group photo"
-  caption="A group photo of IRIS-HEP PIs and team members during the kickoff meeting at the University of Chicago on October 31 - November 2, 2018" class="center"
-%}

-The success of IRIS-HEP depends on its ability to engage a community from collaborating institutions and disciplines with diverse skills, personalities and experiences.
+The success of any research collaboration depends on its ability to engage a community from collaborating institutions and disciplines with diverse skills, personalities and experiences.

-We are outlining here a set of principles and processes to support and promote a healthy community and make IRIS-HEP a welcoming and productive community.
+We are outlining here a set of principles and processes to support and promote a healthy community, welcoming and productive community.

 * Foster an open, productive, harassment-free environment for everyone.
 * Be welcoming and support people of all backgrounds and identities,